joykwokll/Foodie-Diary/README.md

 - You may also opt to use Firebase/Firestore if you need to store data.

 ## Tech stack

--Visual Studio Code
+  - Visual Studio Code
--HTML
--CSS
+  - HTML & CSS
--Vanilla Javascript
+  - Vanilla Javascript
--React JS
+  - React JS
--Ajax (axios) for API
+  - Ajax (axios) for API
-Git & GitHub
+  - Git & GitHub
-Vercel
+  - Vercel

 ## Wireframes